Jako/PHx-Modifier/README.md

-elsef | Returns the content of a file if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elses | Returns the result of a snippet call if a phx expression is true – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. fileexists | **(conditional)** Will be set to true if the file exists haschilds | **(conditional)** Will be set to true if the id has childs. hyperlink | Surrounds not empty string by an a tag. inlist | **(conditional)** Will be set to true if the string is a members of a comma separated list. ismanager | **(conditional)** Will be set to true if user is logged into manager.
+elsef | Returns the content of a file if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elses | Returns the result of a snippet call if a phx expression is true – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. fileexists | **(conditional)** Will be set to true if the file exists firstchild | Returns the id of the first child of a resource with a specified level. haschilds | **(conditional)** Will be set to true if the id has childs. hasfirstchild | **(conditional)**  Will be set to true if the id has firstchild with a specified level. hyperlink | Surrounds not empty string by an a tag. inlist | **(conditional)** Will be set to true if the string is a members of a comma separated list. ismanager | **(conditional)** Will be set to true if user is logged into manager.